davidmcclure/textplot/notes/kde.md

 [fig]

-The result is 1 (or, at least, it would be if we could compute a continuous integral), since, tautologially, a word occurs exactly where it does.
+The result is 1 (or, at least, it would be if we could compute a continuous integral), since, tautologically, a word occurs exactly where it does.
 And, for two words that clump in very different places, the result edges towards 0:

 [fig]